developer

 new plenigo.SSO(config).forgotPassword();

-To start a plenigo Checkout you need to obtain a purchaseId plenigo Checkout starts in an iframe and needs some Javscript to start:
+To start a Frisbii Media Checkout you need to obtain a purchaseId Frisbii Media Checkout starts in an iframe and needs some Javascript to start:

 // Checkout finishes with a javascript-Event one have to listen to